MasWag/FalCAuN-ARCH-COMP/README.md

 This repository contains the materials to execute [FalCAuN](https://github.com/MasWag/FalCAuN) with the benchmark for ARCH-COMP's [falsification](https://easychair.org/publications/paper/ps5t) track.

-Note: the script in this repository requires the development version of FalCAuN (as of 2024-04-25), where we target scripting via Kotlin in addition to the original command line interface.

 Requirements
 ------------

 To execute the scripts in this repository.
 You need to install [FalCAuN](https://github.com/MasWag/FalCAuN).
-As of 2024-04-25, the [`raw_simulink_model`](https://github.com/MasWag/FalCAuN/tree/raw_simulink_model) branch is required.

 In addition to FalCAuN, you need to install the following tools.